 A global design tastemaker, Timothy Corrigan's worldly view has resulted in two gorgeous books and a design ethos that combines European influences with a signature dash of California casual.

-Timothy Corrigan shares how comfort is key, why "elegance" is a crossover concept that transcends style, his favorite Benjamin Moore whites, and his go-to sheen (spoiler alert: it's eggshell).
+Timothy Corrigan shares how comfort is key, why "elegance" is a crossover concept that transcends style, his favourite Benjamin Moore whites, and his go-to sheen (spoiler alert: it's eggshell).

 HQ: Paris & Los Angeles.
 Learn more at Timothy Corrigan and @timothy_corrigan_inc.